aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/stroke/on/_index.md

 linktitle: On
 articleTitle: On
 second_title: Aspose.Words for .NET
-description: Stroke On property.
-Defines whether the path will be stroked in C#.
+description: Control path styling with Stroke On property.
+Enhance your designs by defining how paths are stroked for a polished, professional look.
 type: docs
 weight: 190
 url: /net/aspose.words.drawing/stroke/on/